IDNR-Woodland Management

 Good timber management makes woodlands productive, provides wildlife habitat and protects water and soil quality.
 Learn more about the benefits of snags in your woodland.

-Conservation Planning-Put Planning First (PDF):
+Conservation Planning (PDF):

 The Natural Resources Conservation Service and your local Soil and Water Conservation District can help you put together a conservation plan tailored for your farm.
 Your plan is the starting point for managing the natural resources on your farm while maintaining productive capacity and meeting individual goals and objectives.